AryA-65/FDS-FX/README.md

 3. Open Intellij (more IDE to be added to the installation guide), click on `⋮` and then open 'edit' under configuration
 4. In the newly opened tab, click on modify options and select 'Add VM Option'
 5. In the VM textfield, add the following: `--module-path "C:\Users\The Workstation\.jdks\javafx-sdk-17.0.13\lib" --add-modules=javafx.controls,javafx.fxml,javafx.graphics`
-6. Click 'Apply', close the tab and then open project structure under the fild dropdown menu
+6. Click 'Apply', close the tab and then open project structure under the filled dropdown menu
 7. Navigate to libraries and press the `+`, select java and navigate to your .jdks folder
-8. Open the downloaded jdk to the lib folder and then select said folder, finish off by appling and closing the tab
+8. Open the downloaded jdk to the lib folder and then select said folder, finish off by applying and closing the tab
 9. Make sure no errors appear in the main class.
-If errors do appear, try removing the lib folder from the libraries sub-tab and trying steps 7 and 8 again.
+If errors do appear, try removing the lib folder from the libraries sub-tab and trying steps 7 and 8 again

 ## To Do
 Many, many things.
 Add: